 On numerous other occasions, though, he claimed to be literally black, oftentimes to make a similar point.
 “We who are black, we have seven times more blood pressure problems, six times more likelihood of getting heart disease, four times more likelihood of getting cancer,” he said in the spring of 1977.
 “There’s no solidarity,” he lamented in Jonestown in April 1978, “this is same problem we have with we who are black and Indian.”

 Jones claimed Native heritage elsewhere too, although he embraced that for its exotic appeal as well.
 “My Indian spirit has certain acumen that you won’t be able to find anywhere,” he told the Temple congregation in 1973.
 But – as with his claims to African heritage – he often included his Native background in a more political context, as in June 1972.
-“My Indian relatives, the moment this state became California, half of my Indian population, my ancestors, were decimated… I’ve seen my people worshiping the Great Spirit, murdered on the way to their religious festivals.”
+“My Indian relatives, the moment this state became California, half of my Indian population, my ancestors, were decimated… I’ve seen my people worshipping the Great Spirit, murdered on the way to their religious festivals.”

 Finally, Jones sometimes talked about the struggles he faced as a youth – and finally breaking away from his father – because of the latter’s association with the Ku Klux Klan.
 “My father was a Ku Klux Klan bandit, but I’m the greatest humanitarian, the greatest savior that this universe has ever known,” he said in 1973.